Pricing Transparency & Charges

 Purpose

-The purpose of this policy is to ensure timely and accurate responses to patient requests for the list of standard charges for services rendered by Iroquois Memorial Hospital, consistent with
+The purpose of this policy is to ensure timely and accurate responses to patient requests for the list of standard charges for services rendered by Iroquois Memorial Hospital, consistent with business needs and applicable law.

 Definitions